 Create short-term, smaller rewards for employees to encourage incremental improvement.

 You can use typical prizes like movie tickets or a gift card.
 But one, incredibly effective incentive is offering up a paid day off.
 Let your most consistent employees leave a couple of hours early on Fridays.
 Or, offer a buy-back program for unused sick days.
 Even better, though, is an act of service from you — their manager.

 ICMI reports that at KeyBank, agents with perfect attendance for the previous six months are invited to attend a quarterly ice cream social.
 The chance to have managers make sundaes and wait on them has proven to be more effective among agents than monetary incentives to improve attendance.

 Tailor your rewards to what’s meaningful to your agents.
 Rewarding consistent attendance is one of the simplest ways to decrease absenteeism and encourage your agents to respect your policies.

 Build a Healthy Environment

 4. Combat stress.

 Contact centers can be incredibly stressful work environments.
-There are high standards for performance and constant positivity, the work can feel monotonous, and customers are often hard on your agents.
-If your contact center’s environment is stressful and intense, it shouldn’t really be a surprise that attendance is an issue.
+There are high standards for performance and a need for constant positivity.
+The work can feel monotonous, and customers are often hard on your agents.
+If your contact center’s workplace is stressful and intense, it shouldn’t be a surprise that your engagement is low and attendance is an issue.

 Don’t Ignore the Power of Scheduling